tingtingwuwu/Predicting-Melting-Point-and-Density-of-DESs-by-ChemBERTa-ML/README.md

 ---

-By meticulously integrating ChemBERTa embeddings and physicochemical descriptors, this project demonstrates a scalable framework for the predictive modeling of DES properties.
-The approach emphasizes both feature interpretability and predictive accuracy, marking a promising advancement in chemical informatics for sustainable solvent design.
+By combining ChemBERTa embeddings with physicochemical descriptors, this project establishes a robust framework for DES property prediction, emphasizing both feature interpretability and predictive accuracy.
+This approach represents a significant step forward in chemical informatics, contributing to sustainable solvent design.
 ```